 Photo Credit: Deadspin

-Erik Rogers and Ashley Donald of South Carolina got the shock of a lifetime when actor Bill Murray appeared in the street where they were taking their engagement photos.
+Just a few weeks after Murray crashed a bachelor party, Erik Rogers and Ashley Donald of South Carolina got the shock of a lifetime when the actor appeared in the street where they were taking their engagement photos.
 "I turn around and it's Bill Murray with his shirt up, belly out, tapping his belly and trying to make them laugh," said photographer Raheel Gauba from Fia Forever Photography.
-Gauba invited Murray to pose in a couple shots and the amazing result is seen above.
+Gauba invited Murray to pose in a couple shots.

 Can #selfieswiththepope become a thing, please?
 This newly-married couple scored the ultimate wedding-day selfie with Pope Francis in March of 2014 during his weekly general audience at the Vatican.